MCarbono/go-csv-processor/README.md

 ## 📃 About

 This is a basic project to practice GO concurrency/paralellism.
 The challenge was to read from a CSV file several movies and storing each one of them in a database.
-I developed 6 possible ways of doing it, 4 of them using concurrency.
+I developed 3 strategies of doing it, that each one of them has two possible ways of reading the file, totalizing 6 possible manners of doing it, 4 of them using concurrency.
 This code is a challenge of the https://app.devgym.com.br/ platform.

 ## 🗄 Libs/Dependencies